chrisjrob/chrisjrob.github.io/_posts/2008-07-05-changes-to-the-website.markdown

 layout: post
 title:  "Changes to the website"
 date:   2008-07-05 00:00:00
-categories: technology linux ltsp
+category: technology
-tags: printing
+tags: [linux, ltsp, printing]
 ---

 I can't believe a week has passed, with no blog entry.
 Apologies.